 The fourth combination, which concerns anonymity and asynchronicity, is rare in the offline world but quite common in the online world.
 This is moreover the combination that gathers the reciprocity-related advantages of the previous two online alternatives, (b) and (c), given their asynchronicity and anonymity, respectively.
 Asynchronicity makes distractions less likely to have a deleterious effect on the listening and allows time to reflect on the contributions and search for information that can help us understand them better, thus improving the listening widely and carefully required for reciprocity.
-On the other hand, even light versions of anonymity make prejudices less likely to interfere in the assessments of sources and so less likely to reduce reciprocity, on both dimensions considered.
-So this online alternative, which combines both anonymity and asynchronicity, is likely to outperform, in terms of reciprocity, both the online simulation (a) and the other combinations considered (b & c) as well as the offline version.
+On the other hand, even light versions of anonymity make prejudices less likely to interfere in the assessments of sources and so less likely to reduce reciprocity, on both dimensions considered.12 So this online alternative, which combines both anonymity and asynchronicity, is likely to outperform, in terms of reciprocity.